Cape May

 Leave the woods the hell alone.

-Greystone hiking trail, BEFORE the disk golf course was put in.
+Hiking trail before the disc golf course was created.
 (Margo D. Beller)